We source and roast shade-grown, specialty-grade coffee from the ancient lands of southern India.

 Rich in taste and aroma

 Coffee plantations in India are Narnia-like fruit and spice worlds.

-Here, coffee shares space with aromatic spices such as pepper, ginger, cloves and cardamom, and are often grown in the shade of fruit trees such as those of oranges, mangoes, bananas and jackfruit.
+Here, coffee shares space with aromatic spices such as pepper, ginger, cloves, and cardamom, and are often grown in the shade of fruit trees such as oranges, mangoes, bananas, and jackfruit.
 The harvested coffee beans take on some of these exotic flavour notes.